Guy Gillette

-Guy Mark Gillette (February 3, 1879 – March 3, 1973) was an American politician serving as a Democratic U.S. Representative and Senator from Iowa.
-In the U.S. Senate, Gillette was elected, re-elected, defeated, elected again, and defeated again.
+Guy Mark Gillette (February 3, 1879 – March 3, 1973) was an American politician and lawyer who served as a Democratic U.S. Representative (1933–1936) and Senator (1936–1945; 1949–1955) from Iowa.
+Throughout his Senate service, Gillette was elected, re-elected, defeated, elected again, and defeated again.

 Personal background

 Born in Cherokee, Iowa, he attended public school and graduated from Drake University Law School in Des Moines in 1900.
 He was admitted to the bar in 1900 and commenced practice in Cherokee.
 During the Spanish–American War, he served as a sergeant in the Fifty-second Iowa Regiment in the United States Army, but never saw combat.
 He volunteered to fight alongside the Boers in the Second Boer War (1898–1902), but was turned down.

 Returning to Iowa, he engaged in agricultural pursuits and was the city attorney of Cherokee in 1906–1907.
 He became the prosecuting attorney of Cherokee County from 1907 to 1909 and a member of the Iowa State Senate from 1912 to 1916.

 During the First World War, he served as a captain in the United States Army.
 He ran unsuccessfully for Iowa State Auditor in 1918, and returned to Cherokee to farm.